 Okay, so when you’re in that HIIT class, you might not be burning much fat.
-But after is a totally different story: “A HIIT workout can elevate EPOC (excess post-exercise oxygen consumption) to a level which can, depending on how hard you work (it has to reach the anaerobic threshold), mean you are burning fat for up to 24 hours afterward, even longer in some cases,” explains Sophie Everard, Another Space HIIT instructor.
+But after is a totally different story: “A HIIT workout can elevate EPOC (excess post-exercise oxygen consumption) to a level which can allow you to burn fat for up to 24 hours afterward, even longer in some cases,” explains Sophie Everard, Another Space HIIT instructor.
 This will depend on ensuring you reach the anaerobic threshold (around 85% of your maximal heart rate) during your session.